 In last week’s post, we questioned whether Australia was heading to an energy crisis.
-After South Australia’s state-wide blackout in September 2016 (followed by Adelaide’s February blackouts) – policy makers are starting to pay attention to the predicament.
+After South Australia’s state-wide blackout in September 2016 (followed by Adelaide’s February blackouts) – policy makers are starting to pay attention to the predicament and turn their attention to renewable energy options.

 Electricity prices are already at an all-time high (with no signs of shrinking) – so the reasonable question to ask is, what’s the government doing about it, and how will this all affect you?